How to buy Horizon Minerals (HRZ) shares

 Horizon Minerals 's shares were split on a 4:3 basis on 18 March 1996.
-So if you had owned 3 shares the day before before the split, the next day you'd have owned 4 shares.
+So if you had owned 3 shares the day before the split, the next day you would own 4 shares.
 This wouldn't directly have changed the overall worth of your Horizon Minerals shares – just the quantity.
 However, indirectly, the new 25% lower share price could have impacted the market appetite for Horizon Minerals shares which in turn could have impacted Horizon Minerals 's share price.

 Horizon Minerals share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Horizon Minerals 's is 0.8983.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Horizon Minerals 's is 0.8367.
 This would suggest that Horizon Minerals 's shares are less volatile than average (for this exchange).

 Horizon Minerals overview

 Horizon Minerals Limited engages in the exploration and development of mineral properties in Australia.
 It explores for gold, nickel, copper, vanadium, molybdenum, silver, and zinc deposits.
 The company operates 100% owned gold projects in the Kalgoorlie and Coolgardie regions.
-The company also holds 100% interest in the Nimbus project; and has joint venture at the Richmond project located in Queensland.
-In addition, it holds a 50% interest in the Penny's Find gold project.
+The company also holds 100% interest in the Nimbus silver-zinc project; and the Boorara gold project located in the east of Kalgoorlie, as well as has joint venture at the Richmond project located in Queensland.
+In addition, it holds a 50% interest in the Penny's Find gold project; and 100% interest in the Cannon, Glandore, and Cowarna gold projects that comprises 22 granted mining, prospecting, exploration, and miscellaneous licenses, as well as 2 applications covering an area of approximately 180 square kilometers.
 The company was formerly known as Intermin Resources Limited and changed its name to Horizon Minerals Limited in July 2019.
 Horizon Minerals Limited was incorporated in 1974 and is based in Nedlands, Australia.

 Frequently asked questions